eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

-As researchers endeavor to pursue the ongoing reduction/shrinking of the minimum feature size in semiconductor manufacturing technology, and self-fulfill the Moore's law [Moore1965] [Moore1998] prophecy [Weste2011], they are exploring different transistor architectures, such as FinFETs [Chauhan2015] and gate-all-around transistors (***Cite this!!!***).
+As researchers endeavor to pursue the ongoing reduction/shrinking of the "minimum feature size" [Weste2011, Chapter 1 Introduction, \S1.1 A Brief History, pp. 4] in semiconductor manufacturing technology, and self-fulfill the Moore's law [Moore1965] [Moore1998] prophecy [Weste2011, Chapter 1 Introduction, \S1.1 A Brief History, pp. 4], they are exploring different transistor architectures, such as FinFETs [Chauhan2015] and gate-all-around transistors (***Cite this!!!***).
 + We can add more devices to this paragraph.

 These new semiconductor devices can lead to new circuit designs (***Cite this!!!***), architecture designs (***Cite this!!!***), and enable design-technology co-optimization (DTCO) (***Cite this!!!***) and system-technology co-optimization (STCO) (***Cite this!!!***).
 DTCO and STCO can be supported by incorporating semiconductor device models, or compact models [Gildenblat2010], for these new/emerging semiconductor devices in circuit simulation tools.
 Consequently, these circuit simulation with these compact models can characterize macromodels of VLSI system architectures, processor architectures [Binkert2011] [gem5developers2014], and domain-specific architectures (or hardware accelerators).